samborkent/plasma-solver/README.md

 * velo    : Velocity
 * uc      : Unit cell

-# Issues
-* When making complex composite targets, lithium gains too much energy.

 # To Do

-Main functionality
-* Counting the number of collisions per bin
-* Reproduce the Ti 1D propagation plot of the paper
-* 2D density plot
-* Collisions for two species
-* Collisions for light metals (Li)
-* Collisions for any number of species with any mass
-* Oxidation of plasma species
-* Collisions between unoxidized and oxidized species

 Physical improvements
-* Implement excitation energy in initialVelocityDistribution
-* Calculate heat dissipation into target
 * Include a temperature gradient origination from the heated substrate, resulting in a lower density and higher kinetic energy of background species near the substrate.
-* Improve the initial plasma particle distribution, so the middle of the plume has the most particles.

 Additional features
-* Add correction to unit cell volume for non-right angles
-* Implement folder selection into initialVelocityDistribution save feature
 * Get materials data straight from P-Table and MaterialsProject websites
 * Atomatically determine non-ionized oxidation states in plasma plume
-* Adjust maximum velocity automatically based on the mean initial velocity of the lowest mass species in the target
 * Add interpolation into velocity distribution for quick runs

-Clean-up
-* initialVelocityDistribution
-* Include plotting of 1D propagation in nParticlesPerRadius function
-* Make the plotting the separated collision propagation a function
-* Make calculate new velocity a function

 Performance
-* Replace all arrays with values in range 10^(+-38) with single-precision
-* Replace find with logical indexing where possible
+* Better factorize code
 * Replace division with multiplication where possible

-Validation
-* Which species form in plasma
-* Angular fitting parameter
-* Initial particle velocity distribution width
-* Ablation depth in target
-* Absorption coefficient (Temp and photon energy dependend)
-* Activation energies
-* Oxidation energies
-* Which data to print in config file
-* Formation energy of cubic spinel Li4Ti5O12 target

 # Differences with Wijnands's model
-* Background gas can have every velocity and can be completely modeled just like plasma species.
+* Background gas can have every velocity and can be completely modeled similar to plasma species.
-* Using double matrices for all data instead of struct, which improves performance significantly.
+* Using double matrices for all data instead of struct, which improves performance and makes it easier to acces specific data.
-* The code was written to be general purpose, so should eventually work for most materials, instead of specifically for TiO2.
+* The code was written to be general purpose, so works for most materials, instead of only for TiO2.
-* Adjusted collision rate calculation, and included a velocity weight term.
+* Adjusted collision rate calculation, and included a velocity weight term, so collisions with slower moving particles are more likely than collisions with faster moving particles.
+* Implemented multiple initial velocity distributions, including a Maxwell- Boltzmann distribution, which should be more physically accurate.

 # Change log